jdevfullstack-tutorials/w3css-intro/README.md

 is really great, just by adding it to your HTML, you can start using it.

+Added information when you are a beginner, in web development, the FrontEnd is the UI, so that, instead of using the commandline, you can display your content in such a way that it is a presentable website and with buttons and other components that you can interact with.

+CSS is Cascading Style Sheet to add styling to your HTML.
+HTML is the skeleton of your website, it was derived from SGML (Standardized General Markup Language) so you can tell the computer that, for example, a certain word is a paragraph the other one is the heading.
+JavaScript is the script to automate your HTML code or to make it dynamic.

 ## Basic Setup
 So let's have a basic Hello World